on the blog

 Final FIT Thoughts

-Franchising is a powerful business model—but only if you walk in with clear eyes.
-Don’t let the myths cloud your judgment or lead you into a situation you’re not prepared for.
+Franchising is a powerful business model – but only if you walk in with clear eyes.
+Don’t let the myths about owning a franchise cloud your judgment or lead you into a situation you’re not prepared for.

 Franchise 101